CodeMovie/code-movie-runtime/README.md

 Attribute summary:

-* `controls`: When present, shows controls UI (by default just a pair of forwards/backwards buttons).
-Reflected by the DOM property `controls`
+* `controls`: Boolean attribute.
+When present, shows controls UI (by default just a pair of forwards/backwards buttons).
+Reflected by the DOM property `controls`.
 * `keyframes`: Defines the list of keyframes with a value of whitespace-separated positive integers.
-Values that are anything but a list of whitespace-separated numbers are equal to the attribute missing (eg. there are no keyframes at all in this case).
-The list of keyframes is always sorted in ascending order and cleared of any duplicates or non-numbers.
+Values that are anything but a list of whitespace-separated integers are equal to the attribute missing (eg. there are no keyframes at all in this case).
+The list of keyframes is interally sorted in ascending order and cleared of any duplicates or non-numbers.
 Negative numbers are interpreted as positive numbers.
 * `current`: Indicates the current frame.
 Can be changed to change the current frame.
 Reflected by the DOM property `current`.
 Values that are anything but a positive integer are treated as `0`.

 ### Custom controls